Jaklik/Jaklik/README.md

 - 👋 Hi, I’m @Jaklik
-- 👀 I’m interested in php, Laravel and TailwindCss
+- 👀 I’m interested in fullstack development.
-- 🌱 I’m currently learning Laravel
+- Nuxt3, Vue.js3, Symfony, Laravel

 <!---
 Jaklik/Jaklik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.